-From late March to November 2020, temporary public art installation Wrought, Knit, Labors, Legacies by Olalekan Jeyifous will be on display in Alexandria’s Waterfront Park as the second in the Site See: New Views in Old Town annual public art series.
+From late March to November 2020, temporary public art installation Wrought, Knit, Labors, Legacies by Olalekan Jeyifous will be on display in Alexandria’s Waterfront Park as the second in the City of Alexandria's Site See: New Views in Old Town annual public art series.

 Jeyifous’ concept frames Alexandria’s African American history through the lens of the city’s industrial and merchant history from the 17th to 20th centuries.
 Once a prosperous port city that was home to one of the largest domestic slave trading firms in the country, Alexandria was a major center for shipping and manufacturing with an economy inextricably tied to the work of enslaved and free African Americans.

 Wrought, Knit, Labors, Legacies seeks to stitch Alexandria’s story together, featuring symbols that represent Alexandria’s merchant and manufacturing history, including factories, tobacco warehouses and railways.
 The ground mural will incorporate African American quilting and textile traditions, which are historically tied to storytelling and oral tradition.
 When viewed as a whole, the pattern will become an abstract grid or map, with the manufacturing icons appearing throughout.
 From this colorful and rich surface, four large figures will face the water.
 Ornate metal profiles will be wrapped in sculptural seating platforms that are illuminated in low light.

 About the Artist